Sanjai-Kumar-B/salem-foundations-stud-registration/README.md

 ### Purpose

-- **For Students**: Submit applications online with ease, upload documents securely, and track application status
+- **For Students**: Submit applications online with ease, track application status, and receive instant confirmation with unique application number
-- **For Administrators**: Manage applications efficiently with advanced filtering, sorting, analytics, and export capabilities
+- **For Administrators**: Manage applications efficiently with advanced filtering, multi-select scholarships, analytics, and export capabilities
-- **For the Organization**: Reduce manual work, eliminate paperwork, enable data-driven decisions
+- **For the Organization**: Reduce manual work, eliminate paperwork, enable data-driven decisions with real-time insights

 ---